Wisdom Teeth Removal in Boston

 Same-office follow-up

-You see the same doctor at every post-op visit — no hopping between offices.
+You see your treating doctor (Dr. Fedorenko or Dr. Ford) at every post-op visit — no hopping between offices.

 Your Wisdom Teeth Treatment